 Take the often-discussed case which did the rounds on LinkedIn about how bad Candidate Experience cost Virgin Media over 4 million pounds annually.

 The calculation was fairly straightforward.
-If there were 123,000 rejected candidates each year, and 6% canceled their monthly Virgin Media subscription because of bad candidate experience, you end up with about 7,500 cancellations.
+If there were 123,000 rejected candidates each year, and 6% canceled their monthly Virgin Media subscription because of bad Candidate Experience, you end up with about 7,500 cancellations.
 Multiply that by the £50 subscription fee and by 12 months.
-Doesn’t take a lot to see that lost business because of bad candidate experience is costly.
+It doesn’t take a lot to see that lost business because of bad CandE is costly.
 Candidates are also customers.
 Unhappy candidates means unhappy customers.
 Quite simple.

 What’s the recruitment industry saying about Candidate Experience?

 In our partner Bullhorn’s 2018 report on Staffing and Recruiting Trends there’s two very interesting findings with implications for Candidate Experience.
 Among the HR and recruitment specialists surveyed:

 - The talent shortage ranks as the #1 challenge for staffing professionals in 2018.